 Well, Don’t worry anymore!
 Because we have compiled a list of the best tools that you can use to choose colors for your next design project.
-Each tool has it’s own unique feature which makes it useful for you choose colours and palettes.
-So the next time you have that scare of choosing colours for your project, select one of these tools and banish those colour choosing worries!
+Each tool has its own unique feature which makes it useful for you to choose colors and palettes.
+So the next time you have that scare of choosing colors for your project, select one of these tools and banish those color choosing worries!

 More about Kuler

 - A handy color wheel with which you can play around and make your own color palette.